BasThomas/basthomas.github.io/resume.md

 Working on the Transfer & Collect iOS apps, working on features like subscriptions.
 Responsible for accessibility on the Android and iOS mobile apps, providing guidance and training.
-Implemented support for screen readers and voice and keyboard input.
+Implemented support for screen readers, voice and keyboard input, and more.

 ### Apple